microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

     <img alt="Microchip Logo." src="images/microchip_logo_black_red.png">
 </picture>

-# dsPIC33A Crypto Accelerator Module Library Demos
+# dsPIC33A Crypto Accelerator Module Library and Demos
 - Crypto Accelerator Module will be refered to as CAM throughout the remainder of the document.

 # Description